-Switching on the conventional grill
+Switching on the grill

-- Open the oven door and make sure the shelf is where you would like it to be. - Turn the selector control knob to the grill setting. - Turn the grill control knob anti-clockwise for half grill, or clockwise for the full grill, and select the heat setting you want.
-This grill is fully variable, and the heat settings are between 1 (low) and 5 (high) for both half and full grilling. - The fascia cooling fan will come on to keep the control panel and control knobs cool it will run for some time after the grill has been turned off. - To switch off, turn the control knob to the 'off' position.
+- Open the oven door and make sure the shelf is where you would like it to be. - Do not close the door while the grill is in use. - Turn the selector control knob anti-clockwise to chose the half grill, or clockwise to use the full grill.
+Both grill types have heat settings of 1 5. - The fascia cooling fan will come on to keep the control panel and control knobs cool it will run for some time after the grill has been turned off. - Select the heat setting you wish to use, 1 (low) 5 (high) and place the food under the grill.